stedavkle/personal-site/README.md

 ## How It Works

-At the top of the script, there are some global variables that contain information about which directories are scanned for source files, and where the resulting output goes.
+At the top of the script, there are global variables with information about which directories are scanned for source files, and where the resulting output goes.

 The script is set to exit if any step fails, since many subsequent steps rely on their predecessors, and all steps are important.
-Additionally, the script makes sure that `pandoc` is installed since it is necessary for the `markdown` to `HTML` conversion.
+Additionally, the script checks that `pandoc` is installed since it is necessary for the `markdown` to `HTML` conversion.

 Next, the script uses the `find` program to index the source directory and locate all `markdown` files to be converted.
 It then loops over all of the files, converting them in-turn using `pandoc`.
-Before converting a given file, it uses `sed` to parse the base directory of the file to be converted.
-It uses this directory name to create the folder if it does not yet exist.
+Before converting a given file, it uses `sed` to extract the base directory of the file to be converted.
+This directory name is used to create the parent folder if it does not yet exist.

 The script also ensures that `pandoc` conversion only happens when the resulting `HTML` output actually needs to be updated.
 This occurs when the